esayyasahmed1012/airbnb-clone-project/README.md

 - **Properties ↔ Reviews**: One-to-Many.
 A Property can have multiple Reviews, but each Review is linked to one Property (via `property_id`).
 - **Users ↔ Reviews**: One-to-Many.
 A User can write multiple Reviews, but each Review is written by one User (via `user_id`).
 - **Bookings ↔ Payments**: One-to-One.
 Each Booking has one Payment, and each Payment is linked to one Booking (via `booking_id`).
+## Feature Breakdown

+The Airbnb clone project includes the following main features to deliver a comprehensive platform for property rentals, user interactions, and transactions:

+### 1. User Management
+Enables users to register, authenticate, and manage their profiles securely.
+This feature supports role-based access (e.g., guest, host, admin) and ensures personalized user experiences.

+### 2. Property Management
+Allows hosts to create, update, and delete property listings with details like title, description, and price.
+It provides users with a robust interface to browse and explore available properties.

+### 3. Booking System
+Facilitates users in reserving properties by specifying check-in and check-out dates.
+This system ensures seamless booking management and availability tracking for properties.

+### 4. Payment Processing
+Handles secure payment transactions for bookings, recording details like amount and status.
+It integrates with payment gateways to ensure reliable and efficient processing.

+### 5. Review System
+Permits users to post ratings and comments for properties they’ve stayed at.
+This feature enhances trust and transparency by showcasing user feedback.

+### 6. API Documentation
+Provides detailed documentation using OpenAPI standards and supports RESTful APIs and GraphQL queries.
+It ensures developers can easily integrate and interact with the backend.

+### 7. Database Optimizations
+Implements indexing and caching strategies to enhance data retrieval speed and reduce database load.
+This improves overall performance and scalability of the platform.